Benjination/Project-99-Maps/ZONE_DEVELOPMENT.md

 - Zone names in code: lowercase with hyphens

 ### Coordinate Accuracy
-1. Always verify coordinates against the draw.io file
+1. Use builder mode to place pins by clicking
+2. Pins will appear exactly where you click in the viewport
-2. Test location markers on the actual page
+3. Test location markers on the actual page
-3. Check that markers appear at correct positions before committing
+4. Check that markers appear at correct positions before committing
-4. Use browser console (F12) to verify coordinate conversion if needed
+5. Use browser console (F12) to verify if needed

 ### Button Placement
 1. Only add navigation buttons for directly adjacent zones